Access data from Azure cloud storage during interactive development

 Filesystem spec (fsspec) has a range of known implementations, including the Databricks Filesystem (dbfs).

-To access data from dbfs you need:
+To access data from the dbfs resource, you need:

 export ADB_PAT=<pat_token>

-You can then access data in Pandas as shown in this example:
+You can then access data in Pandas, as shown in this example:

 import os